Wife: Legal rights of the wife

-The legal rights of a wife have been since the 19th century, and still are, in many jurisdictions subject to debate.
-This subject was in particular addressed by John Stuart Mill, in The Subjection of Women (1869).
-Historically, many societies have given sets of rights and obligations to husbands that have been very different from the sets of rights and obligations given to wives.
+The legal rights of a wife have been subject to debate since the 19th century in many jurisdictions.
+The subject was in particular addressed by John Stuart Mill in The Subjection of Women (1869).
+Historically, many societies have given sets of rights and obligations to husbands that differ vastly from the sets of rights and obligations given to wives.
 In particular, the control of marital property, inheritance rights, and the right to dictate the activities of children of the marriage, have typically been given to male marital partners.
 However, this practice was curtailed to a great deal in many countries in the twentieth century, and more modern statutes tend to define the rights and duties of a spouse without reference to gender.
 Among the last European countries to establish full gender equality in marriage were Switzerland, Greece, Spain, and France in the 1980s.
-In various marriage laws around the world, however, the husband continues to have authority; for instance, the Civil Code of Iran states at Article 1105: "In relations between husband and wife; the position of the head of the family is the exclusive right of the husband".
+In various marriage laws around the world, however, the husband continues to have authority.
+For instance, the Civil Code of Iran states in Article 1105: "In relations between husband and wife; the position of the head of the family is the exclusive right of the husband".

 Exchanges of goods or money

+In some parts of the world, traditional payments or exchanges are typically made, including: